richtastic/ff/src/3DR/wiki/dense.md

 matching individual features

-- start with SSD to limit potential points
+- start with SSD to limit potential points [does not account for large rotation / scaling]
 -